 Staying Safe in the Car and on the Bus

 Whenever you ride in a car, wear your seatbelt every time.
 No matter how short the trip is — even if it's only around the corner — you still need to buckle up.
-This is so important because if the car you're riding in gets into an accident, the seatbelt restrains you.
-(Restrain is a fancy word for holding you back.)
+This is so important because if the car you're riding in gets into an accident, the seatbelt keeps you safe in your seat.
 Even if the car is moving slowly, you can still get thrown around if you're not wearing your seatbelt.

 If you're wearing a seatbelt correctly: